OECD Test 102 – Determining the Melting Point or Melting Range

 - Capillary method (direct visualization)

-- Hot plate or metal block method
+- Hot plate method or metal blocks

 OECD Test 102: Frequently Asked Questions